- Gift Guide: 12 Innovative Building Toys That Travel Anywhere Kids Do

 The Open Play tubes come in 11 sets of colors; choose the one most likely to spur your kid’s creativity.

-5. Squigz by Fat Brain
+6. Squigz by Fat Brain

 Fat Brain always has something cool on offer.
 Squigz, come in shapes that have two, three or four suction cups.
 Secure one to an airplane tray or restaurant table and you’re ready to build up, over around.

-6. Clip Connect by Chichalk
+7. Clip Connect by Chichalk

-7. Classic Magna-Tiles
+8. Classic Magna-Tiles

-I can say these tiles stand the test of time.
-And it was worth paying a bit more for them instead of cheaper imitations.
+I can say from experience that these building toys stand the test of time.It was worth paying a bit more for them instead of cheaper imitations.